tonyzhao-jt/LLM-PQ/README.md

 Please note that in the current version, we load the model layer by layer and do not require any additional storage for weight saving.
 However, this loading process might be relatively slow.

 ### Graphing
-We provides all the graphing scripts under the `notebook/` folder.
+We provide all the graphing scripts under the `notebook/` folder.
 - For cost model, you need to profile `gtruth` for prediction error est.

 ## TODOs if 🌟
 1. Faster Loading:
-We are going to add scripts to distributed runtime and quantization part to make it can be fast deployed in runtime.
+We are going to add scripts to the distributed runtime and quantization part to make it can be fast deployed in runtime.
 2. Better Pipeline:
-Replace PipeEdge's piepline with sth better.
+Replace PipeEdge's pipeline with sth better.
 3. More efficient model structure:
-The existing model structure is directly adopted from old transformer lib, introducing many unnecessary ops which could be reduced.
-But also, we only provides BLOOM / OPT for the moment, which could be also improved.
+The existing model structure is directly adopted from the old transformer lib, introducing many unnecessary ops that could be reduced.
+But also, we only provide BLOOM / OPT for the moment, which could be also improved.
 4. Deployment:
 Wrap it with a chatbot.